The Distant Shore

-Albeit my soul is now well, he once felt that he would forever be estranged from the heart with whom he first boarded my craft.
-They were both to accompany me on my life’s maiden voyage.
+Figuratively speaking – just a celestial throw from God’s glorious estate, there lies uncharted vestibules of the spiritual universe.
+To my soul’s delight, it was delivered from that dark void where it had once been lost on our journey to this world.Albeit my soul is now well, it once felt that it would forever be estranged from the heart with which it first boarded my craft.
+They were to accompany me on my life’s maiden voyage.

 Fate would have it that, before we could reach the painted lining – silver to designate where God would have angels and meet humankind halfway – a storm of destiny would nearly capsize us.
-Somehow, my heart braved with me the breaking waves; they crashed against my bow with such ferocity.
+Somehow, my heart braved with me the breaking waves that crashed against my bow with much ferocity.
 My earthbound vessel still made it to port but, when we arrived, I discovered that one in my entourage had gone missing.
-We would have turned back in search for him, had there been a means to do so and with any indication of his whereabouts; we could only have guessed where, in all the chaos and confusion, the high seas had swept away my soul.
+We would have turned back in search of it, if only there had been a means to do so and with any indication of its whereabouts.
+We could only have guessed where, in all the chaos and confusion, the high seas had swept away my soul.

-Although my soul could not really be separate from me till death, I have wondered if, throughout my early childhood, I would have felt different … had we actually been so far removed from one another.
-I just felt so out of place and alone under circumstances that, by my ninth year, crushed my sense of belonging.
-Night after night, before bedtime, I could barely think of one reason to wake up the next morning until, the eve of a most dreaded school day when, my faint desire to live fizzled out like the flickering candle that would surely succumb to a raging hurricane.
+Although my soul could not really be separate from me until death, I have wondered if, throughout my early childhood, I would have felt different . . . had we actually been so far removed from one another.
+I just felt so out of place and alone under circumstances that, by my 9th year, had crushed my sense of belonging.
+Night after night, before bedtime, I could barely think of one reason to wake up the next morning, until the eve of a most dreaded school day, when my faint desire to live fizzled out like the flickering candle that would surely succumb to a raging hurricane.